 Even the best bushcraft knife will get dull after extended use — and you WILL be using it a lot when practicing bushcraft skills.
 So, you’ll need to have a knife sharpener with you.

 Some bushcrafters prefer to use a natural sharpener, such as a smooth river rock, but it is generally easier to sharpen a knife with a dedicated sharpener.

 12. First aid kit

 While this might be considered equipment more than a bushcraft tool, please don’t go bushcrafting without a first aid kit.
 Especially if you are inexperienced!

-Many of the bushcraft tools are large, sharp, and have high learning curves.
+Many bushcraft tools are large, sharp, and have high learning curves.
 I’ve heard plenty of terrible stories about people gashing themselves with their hatchet or knives while trying to do camp tasks.

-At the very least, you’ll need clean gauze, a tourniquet, antiseptic balm, and medical tape.
+At the very least, you’ll need clean gauze, a tourniquet, an antiseptic balm, and medical tape.